 Day 1: Seattle, Washington / Embark Ship

-Arrive in Seattle and transfer to the pier to board the National Geographic Venture.
+Arrive in Seattle and transfer to the pier to board the National Geographic Sea Bird.

 Once we cast off, we enjoy a cocktail cruise along the city's waterfront, admiring the ever-growing skyline with its famous icon, the Space Needle, on view to the north while Mt.
 Rainier rises like a giant white sentinel in the south.
 Making our way up through Puget Sound, we skirt Whidbey Island and the Kitsap Peninsula on our way to the San Juans.

 Day 2: Exploring the San Juan Islands